What is IPL Skin Rejuvenation?

 After receiving your treatment, you will be advised to spend anywhere from two to five days out of direct and prolonged sun exposure, and recommended avoiding direct hot water streams, i.e., your shower, or soaking in water in a tub or pool.
 But you will receive a handout with post-recommendations as you leave your first treatment or consultation.

 Depending on what exactly you’re looking to accomplish, you will likely need to schedule multiple IPL treatments, potentially up to half a dozen.
-Depending on what you are tryiing to achieve, individual IPL sessions are spaced approximately two – four weeks apart.
+Individual IPL sessions are spaced approximately two – four weeks apart.
 Therefore, while the treatments are quick, the overall process may take some time to see final results and completion.
 In the first week or two after a treatment, blemishes or spots may actually darken before fading.

 While IPL offers a long-lasting solution with the appearance and texture of your skin, it does not stop the ageing process, or the causes of other wear and tear to your skin.
 Therefore, it is not a permanent solution, but inconjuction with great skin care, the effects of the treatment can be maintained with the occasional follow-up.